mautic/documentation/en/plugins/vtiger_crm.md

 If you want to use the plugin, you have to publish it.
 Set the *Publish* switch to *Yes*.

-In the Features tab is just *Push leads to this integration* checkbox and it is checked by default.
+In the Features tab is just *Push contacts to this integration* checkbox and it is checked by default.

 Configure the [field mapping](./../plugins/field_mapping.html).